dazdaz/cloudrun-job-ffmpeg-nvenc/README.md

 This project provides a complete, optimized solution for running GPU-accelerated video transcoding jobs using **FFmpeg** with **NVIDIA NVENC** on **Google Cloud Run Jobs**.

-The use case is for low-priority, offline transcoding of a batch of videos upto 8Gib in size to their new format via a Cloud Run batch job.
+The use case is for low-priority offline transcoding of a batch of videos upto 8Gib in size to their new format via a Cloud Run batch job.

 The entire workflow is automated with shell scripts, from building the container image with Cloud Build to creating and executing the transcoding job.
 It leverages **Cloud Storage FUSE** for seamless file access, eliminating the need for manual downloads and uploads.